 This is particularly useful for larger, enterprise companies that work with multiple domains, several different different teams and a myriad of feedback forms catered to different online funnels.

 Having multiple tags deploying multiple feedback forms is a recipe for disaster for most companies, especially enterprise-grade, as it forces them to monitor too much at once.
 Not to mention a lot of different roles are involved which only adds to the chaos.
-With one script, however, your passive and active feedback forms are easily manageable and you can start gathering more specific insights.Udesh Jadnanansing, Co-Founder, Mopinion
+With one script, however, your passive and active feedback forms are easily manageable and you can start gathering more specific insights.Udesh Jadnanansing, Co-Founder/ Chief of Revenue, Mopinion

 How it works…